|

 October 9: Mariah topped the

-Billboard Hot 100 chart with Jay-Zfor 2
+Billboard Hot 100 chart with Jay-Z for 2

 weeks, R&B/Hip-Hop Singles & Tracks chart